 Life & Times - more

-around 14 million.
-Shown on Sunday evenings at 6.30, the story is that vicars moved or even cancelled church
+14 million.
+Shown on Sunday evenings at 6.30, the story is that vicars moved or even cancelled church services rather

-services rather than trying to get the congregation to attend when Poldark was on.
-The first seven of the Poldark
+than trying to get the congregation to attend when Poldark was on.
+The first seven of the Poldark novels were

-Angharad Rees (who so sadly died in 2012), Christopher Biggins and Jane Wymark amongst others all became good
+(who so sadly died in 2012), Christopher Biggins and Jane Wymark amongst others all became good friends.

 In 1966 at the early age of 54 Jean suffered a severe stroke.
 Never daunted, she and Winston continued to travel

-at the house in Sussex.
+the house in Sussex.
 Jean died in December 1992.
-Winston remained very much alive and active for a further
+Winston remained very much alive and active for a further twelve

-twelve years, continuing to live in their Sussex home and the beautiful garden they had created together, writing
+years, continuing to live in their Sussex home and the beautiful garden they had created together, writing and

-and enjoying the company of friends including his Poldark actors.
-Even into his nineties Winston maintained a
+enjoying the company of friends including his Poldark actors.
+Even into his nineties Winston maintained a routine of a

-routine of a once a week trip to London for lunch at the Savile Club or at The Beefsteak, regaling all with his vast
+once a week trip to London for lunch at the Savile Club or at The Beefsteak, regaling all with his vast memory store of

-memory store of poetry, anecdotes and stories.
-And he continued to answer the call of his beloved Cornwall with
+poetry, anecdotes and stories.
+And he continued to answer the call of his beloved Cornwall with regular visits to

 Winston died in his home at Abbotswood, Buxted, East Sussex on 10th July 2003.
 He was 95 and had continued